Cyberknife pulls upset to win Arkansas Derby; filly 3rd

 Barber Road returned $7.40 and $4 and earned 40 qualifying points.

 Secret Oath, the filly trained by 86-year-old Hall of Famer D. Wayne Lukas, paid $2.80 to show as the 7-5 wagering favorite.
-She earned 20 qualifying points for the Kentucky Derby, although she may run in the Derby-eve Kentucky Oaks.
+She earned 20 qualifying points for the Kentucky Derby, although she may run in the Derby-eve Kentucky Oaks, where she’s already qualified.

+“We got outrun,” Lukas said.
+“The race didn’t unfold like you’d hope it to.
+It just didn’t come together.
+We got bumped at the start and that got her back too far and then she made that monster move (on the second turn).
+It’s hard to sustain it.”

 Doppelganger finished fourth and earned 10 qualifying points.
 The colt had been with Hall of Famer Bob Baffert before being transferred to Tim Yakteen.
 Baffert’s 90-day suspension begins Monday.
 He has been sanctioned stemming from the disqualification of Medina Spirit, who finished first in the 2021 Kentucky Derby.